 - Influencing the social signals through brand mentions: Brand mentions or online citation is reckoned as an important factor to leverage the social signals for SEO.
 The links that got generated through social media are no-follow links that do not affect the SERP rankings.
-But when any source content is shared, commented, tweeted, or cited socially with or even without these implied links, it must funnel to highest rankings.
+But when any source content is shared, commented on, tweeted, or cited socially with or even without these implied links, it must funnel to the highest rankings.
 This entire process of back-linking through social media is called social media optimization.

 - Google likes the practice of visual content that go viral as it is the right way to keep a good ratio of express links to brand mention.

-- Guest-blogging can be used to promote the brand.
+- Guest blogging can be used to promote the brand.

 - Link building strategy needs to be as fair and usual as possible.

-- Use every possible avenue to inculcate the brand mentions – social media, guest-blogging, comments, and RSS feeds that can go viral.
+- Use every possible avenue to inculcate the brand mentions – social media, guest blogging, comments, and RSS feeds that can go viral.

 - Social media optimization has a new entrant, video optimization: Today’s SEO expert knows how to optimize video content, effectively distribute it, and measure its efficacies in meaningful ways.

-- Paid search redefined: A co-optimization plan needs to follow the paid search initiatives with a high degree of group effort with the organic search team for utmost outcomes on both sides of the aisle.
+- Paid search redefined: A co-optimization plan needs to follow the paid search initiatives with a high degree of a group effort with the organic search team for utmost outcomes on both sides of the aisle.

-- Use of data: The capability to understand, mine, and use data efficiently to steer strategy and sharing of resources within a restricted budget for highest ROI (return on investment) is another important parameter.
+- Use of data: The capability to understand, mine, and use data efficiently to steer strategy and sharing of resources within a restricted budget for the highest ROI (return on investment) is another important parameter.

 - Miscellaneous factors of modern SEO: The bounce rate, site speed, and very recently, content above the fold are known to be significant factors in the algorithms of the most important search engines.
-Also, display advertising, including behavioural targeting or retargeted marketing and contextual advertising use the targeted keywords generated in the organic search practices.
-Most of all, you all need to have a thorough idea on the marketing campaigns and business model, so that you can work in evocative ways.
+Also, display advertising, including behavioral targeting or retargeted marketing and contextual advertising use the targeted keywords generated in the organic search practices.
+Most of all, you all need to have a thorough idea of the marketing campaigns and business model, so that you can work in evocative ways.

 Create an SEO strategy

 - Keywords to correspond with your ROI: Spend time on fixing relevant keywords.
-Focus on Long Tail keyword as those define users’ behaviours.
+Focus on the Long Tail keyword as those define users’ behaviors.
 Meticulously think about you can frame long tail qualities into your key phrases.
 The success of keywords should be measured in terms of your ROI (return on investments).

 - Clear website and quality content: A user-friendly website, clear navigation, SEO keywords, optimized Meta tags, title tags, and balanced keyword density in the qualitative, relevant, and consistent content are the main aims.
 Each page should be built around the keyword themes, with unique and non-plagiarised content.
 There should be no keyword stuffing as well.
 “Content is a commitment, not a campaign.”

-- Quality and relevant linking and Social media: You must pay good attention at building quality and relevant links through which you can get a good number of web traffic.
+- Quality and relevant linking and Social media: You must pay good attention to building quality and relevant links through which you can get a good number of web traffic.
 And in line with SEO, you need to set up an exhaustive and up-to-date social media platform.
-You should remember a good number of traffic is generated through social presence of your business.
+You should remember a good number of traffic is generated through the social presence of your business.

 And all these considerations make SEO a great deal of work.
 You have to schedule daily time into your routine for the SEO attempt.
 Basically, while in times of building a new site the SEO plan is exercised, but if it is already built, and you are incorporating SEO tasks on it, you need to give it importance and optimize it properly.
-Please ensure hitting all the elements as you go.
+Please ensure to hit all the elements as you go.